apache/flink/docs/getting-started/tutorials/local_setup.zh.md

 <div data-lang="Download and Unpack" markdown="1">
 1. Download a binary from the [downloads page](http://flink.apache.org/downloads.html).
-You can pick any Hadoop/Scala combination you like.
-If you plan to just use the local file system, any Hadoop version will work fine.
+You can pick any Scala variant you like.
+For certain features you may also have to download one of the pre-bundled Hadoop jars and place them into the `/lib` directory.
 2. Go to the download directory.
 3. Unpack the downloaded archive.